solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 1) `Link: </weekly-status/.acl>; rel=acl`.
 2) `Link: </weekly-status/2021-04-28/report.acl>; rel=acl`

-As pointed out previously, only the controller and the resource guard can read those, all other actors (eg. Alice or Bob) need undefined out-of-band knowledge to know how to authenticate.
-So we are limited to the controller actor.
+As pointed out previously, only the controller and the resource guard can read those; all other actors (e.g., Alice or Bob) need undefined out-of-band knowledge to know how to authenticate.
+We are therefore limited to the controller actor.

 In (1) the actor whose Principal is the Controller, will be able to determine using inheritance what credentials it can use.